 Prior to that, Tangherlini served as administrator of the General Services Administration under President Obama.

 Tangherlini served as the chief financial officer at the Department of the Treasury from 2009 to 2013, where he was the principal policy advisor on the development and execution of the Treasury’s budget and performance plans.
 He concurrently served as the assistant secretary for management.

 Prior to his role at Treasury, he managed budget development and performance management of District of Columbia agencies when he served as the city administrator and deputy mayor from 2006 to 2009.
 While city administrator, he also served in the capacity of the vice chair of the board of directors for the D.C.
 Water and Sewer Authority.
 In 2006, he served as the interim general manager of the Washington Metropolitan Area Transit Authority.
 From 2000 to 2006, he served as director of the city’s Department of Transportation and from 1998 to 2000 as chief financial officer of the Metropolitan Police Department.
 From 1997 to 1998, he served in the Office of Policy at the U.S. Department of Transportation and from 1991 to 1997, he served in various capacities at the Office of Management and Budget.

-Mr. Tangherlini received a B.A. and an M.P.P. from the University of Chicago, and an M.B.A. from the Wharton School of Business at the University of Pennsylvania.
+Tangherlini received a B.A. and a master’s in public policy from the University of Chicago, and an MBA from the Wharton School of Business at the University of Pennsylvania.